manuelrech/Collusion/README.md

 # Introduction
-Detecting using a Random Forest Classifier the emergence of collusion in Prisoner Dilemma games played by two reinforcement learning algorithms

-This repository contains the project I have devloped for my Bachelor's thesis in Economics and Finance at the University of Bologna.
-If you find this topic particlarly interesing you can read all my thesis [here](https://drive.google.com/drive/folders/1YdH2UBitbpYkWG83-rfi_8CWcSFTyeVC?usp=share_link).
+This repository contains the project developed for my Bachelor's thesis in Economics and Finance at the University of Bologna, where I aimed to detect the emergence of collusion in Prisoner Dilemma games played by two reinforcement learning algorithms using a Random Forest Classifier.
+If you find this topic particularly interesting, you can read the entire thesis [here](https://drive.google.com/drive/folders/1YdH2UBitbpYkWG83-rfi_8CWcSFTyeVC?usp=share_link).

 # Project overview
-Starting from the research carried out in [this paper](https://www.aeaweb.org/articles?id=10.1257/aer.20190623) it is knwon that **algorithmic pricing softwares power by Reinforcement Learning can autonomously learn to collude**.
-This paper addresses the question
+The project is based on research from [this paper](https://www.aeaweb.org/articles?id=10.1257/aer.20190623) which states that **algorithmic pricing softwares powered by Reinforcement Learning can autonomously learn to collude**.
+The main question addressed in this project is:
 > When and how is it possible to detect the beginning of tacit collusive behaviour between reinforcement algorithmic powered agents?

 # Problem definition
-Due to the characteristics of the [Prisoner's Dilemma game](https://www.investopedia.com/terms/p/prisoners-dilemma.asp#:~:text=Understanding%20the%20Prisoner's%20Dilemma&text=The%20prisoner's%20dilemma%20presents%20a,parties%20choose%20to%20co%2Doperate), players make 1 move at a time, and move after move a `time series` is created with scores for the optimal next move.
-Scores vary around 0, sometimes they are postive and sometimes negative, depding on the sign, the RL algorihm will undertake cooperation or defection.
-At some the scores take values that keep on being strictly positive or strictly negative values (depending on the current state) and label that moment as the one where collusion begins.
+In the [Prisoner's Dilemma game](https://www.investopedia.com/terms/p/prisoners-dilemma.asp#:~:text=Understanding%20the%20Prisoner's%20Dilemma&text=The%20prisoner's%20dilemma%20presents%20a,parties%20choose%20to%20co%2Doperate), players make one move at a time, and with each move, a time series of scores is created, indicating the optimal next move.
+These scores vary around 0, and depending on whether they are positive or negative, the RL algorithm will undertake cooperation or defection.
+At some point, the scores take values that remain strictly positive or negative, indicating the beginning of collusion

-Let's look at an image so that it becomes easier to understand.
+To visualize this, an example is provided below:

 ![alt text](https://github.com/manuelrech/Collusion/blob/main/images/zoom0.png)